yojoots/libbitcoin-system-wiki/Depreciation-Principle.md

 -∞% = 10% - ∞%
 10% = 10% - 0%
 ```
 All property exhibits depreciation.
 To the extent money exhibits [use value](https://en.wikipedia.org/wiki/Use_value), it depreciates as any [good](https://en.wikipedia.org/wiki/Goods).
 Fiat money, such as Bitcoin or the U.S. Dollar, is presumed to have no use value.
-However money value also depreciates due to the [opportunity cost](https://en.wikipedia.org/wiki/Opportunity_cost) of interest foregone and [demurrage](https://en.wikipedia.org/wiki/Demurrage_(currency)).
+However money value also depreciates due to [demurrage](https://en.wikipedia.org/wiki/Demurrage_(currency)) and the [opportunity cost](https://en.wikipedia.org/wiki/Opportunity_cost) of interest foregone.
+In other words, interest is the capture of time value and money depreciation includes the failure to capture that value, or negative interest.
 ```
 money-growth-rate = interest-rate - (interest-rate + demurrage-rate).
 -1% = 9% - (9% + 1%)